 Were you looking for all our best youth bats?

-If you need/want something that swings more true to the drop 10, the the best USA Bat in 2018 is the 618 Solo.
+If you need/want something that swings more faithful to the drop 10, the best USA Bat in 2018 is the 618 Solo.

 Best 2018 USA Bats

 |4||Slugger 718 Solo||$$||Here|

 |6||Axe Elite Hyperwhip||$$||Here|

 But Doesn’t the Easton Beast X Hybrid bat swing heavy?

 Although this bat swings heavy (and should be probably be categorized as a drop 9), we like the bat’s price point, size offerings, and hot out of the wrapper performance.
 It is also helpful the bat is at the top of the rankings for largest barrel sizes and ball exit speeds.

 USA bats are the new standard by which many youth baseball organizations abide starting 1/1/2018.
 These bats use a performance standard different than USSSA or 1.15 BPF bats.
 Although more like BBCOR bats, which are used in the high school and collegiate space, these USA baseball bats use a more prominent drop (or lighter swing weight) to allow younger players success.
 You can read more about the reasons behind the change in our USA Bats article.